akintunero/My-DevOps-Projects/Deploying MongoDB and MongoDB Express in Kubernetes/README.md

   mongo-root-username: BASE64_ENCODED_USERNAME  # Replace with your Base64-encoded username
   mongo-root-password: BASE64_ENCODED_PASSWORD  # Replace with your Base64-encoded password

-Replace the placeholders in mongodb-secret.yaml with your actual Base64-encoded MongoDB username and password.
 Accessing MongoDB Express

     For internal access within the cluster, consider using minikube service mongo-express-service (assuming you are using Minikube):